openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 159: Force auto-calibration

 Force auto-calibration
-Changing value of this parameter will force the calibration process.
-During the calibration parameter is set to 1 or 2 and switched to 0 upon completion.
+<p&gtChanging value of this parameter will force the calibration process.
+During the calibration parameter is set to 1 or 2 and switched to 0 upon completion.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 0</p&gt <p&gtAvailable values:</p&gt <p&gt0 – readout</p&gt <p&gt1 – force auto-calibration without FIBARO Bypass 2</p&gt <p&gt2 – force auto-calibration with FIBARO Bypass 2</p&gt

-Parameter size: 1B

-Default value: 0

-Available values:

-0 – readout

-1 – force auto-calibration without FIBARO Bypass 2

-2 – force auto-calibration with FIBARO Bypass 2
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```0```.